Building a Newsletter Audience: Strategies That Actually Work

 Built-In Tools

-Platforms like Beehiiv and Sequenzy offer built-in referral programs.
+Platforms like Beehiiv and Sequenzy ($19/mo + free trial available) offer built-in referral programs.
 Incentivize subscribers to share with rewards at milestone referral counts.

 Reward Structure